Robjects-ROS/SmartVision/README.md

 o	Fill out the issue: add the bug info with clear details.
 And please make sure to add bug report in the title of the issue.

 o	 Submit the issue: click on "submit new issue" button.

 For requesting features:

-o	Check the existing issues: go to issues tab (link found in links section), if there is any request for feature, please add commit, if not, please follow the below: o	Open a New Issue: Click on the "Issues" tab.
-Then click the "New issue" button, usually located to the right side of the page. o	Fill out the issue: add the feature info with clear details.
+o	Check the existing issues: go to issues tab (link found in links section), if there is any request for feature, please add commit, if not, please follow the below:

+o	Open a New Issue: Click on the "Issues" tab.
+Then click the "New issue" button, usually located to the right side of the page.

+o	Fill out the issue: add the feature info with clear details.
 And please make sure to add feature request in the title of the issue.

 For submitting pull requests:

 o	Fork the Repository:

-o	Go to our repository (https://github.com/Robjects-ML/SmartVision). o	Fork the Repository: Click the "Fork" button at the top right corner of the repository page.
-This will create a copy of the repository under your GitHub account. o	Clone your fork:
+1- Go to our repository (https://github.com/Robjects-ML/SmartVision).

+2- Fork the Repository: Click the "Fork" button at the top right corner of the repository page.
+This will create a copy of the repository under your GitHub account.

+o	Clone your fork:

 Clone the Repository: Clone your forked repository to your local machine.
-In the terminal or Git Bash, run: git clone https://github.com/your-username/repo-name.git Create new branch:
+In the terminal or Git Bash,
+run: git clone https://github.com/your-username/repo-name.git Create new branch:

-*Replace your-username with your GitHub username and repo-name with the name of the repository. o	Create new branch:
+*Replace your-username with your GitHub username and repo-name with the name of the repository.

+o	Create new branch:

-You can do that by running: git checkout -b your-branch-name *Replace your-branch-name with a descriptive name for your branch.
+You can do that by running: git checkout -b your-branch-name

+*Replace your-branch-name with a descriptive name for your branch.

-•	Start changes:
+Start changes:

 o	Edit the Files: Make the necessary changes to the required files. o	Stage the Changes: Add the changes to the staging area: by running below code on the terminal or Git Bash: git add. o	 Commit the Changes: Commit your changes with a descriptive message: run the below code: git commit -m "Describe your changes".